shadows-eye/sr5-marketplace/README_DEV.md

 ## 🏗️ Architecture & Build Process

+After the first build link the dist folder as sr5-marketplace into the modules folder of your foundry instance.

 The build pipeline is managed by `vite.config.js`:

 1.  **JavaScript Bundling**: The primary entry point for the module is `scripts/marketHooks.js`.
 Vite compiles this as an ES module and outputs it to `dist/scripts/marketHooks.js`.